-- The data for this study was collected through a combination of primary research and secondary data sources.
+- 3.1 The data for this study was collected through a combination of primary research and secondary data sources.
 The initial study work comprised the primary research element, including a questionnaire.
-The questionnaire was publicised and distributed in the summer of 2008 through Talkback (Calderdale's Citizens Panel) and online via Limehouse consultation software.
-The questionnaire asked people how important they felt that a range of facilities and services were to be within walking distance of the home, from schools, health services, retail and leisure to community facilities, sports/recreation, employment and public transport. - Results and feedback from the guestionnaire helped to determine the full range of secondary data that needed to be collected for the purposes of undertaking the study.
+The questionnaire was publicised and distributed in the summer of 2008 through Talkback (Calderdale's Citizens Panel) and online via Objective consultation software (formerly called Limehouse).
+The questionnaire asked people how important they felt that a range of facilities and services were to be within walking distance of the home, from schools, health services, retail and leisure to community facilities, sports/recreation, employment and public transport. - 3.2 Results and feedback from the questionnaire helped to determine the full range of secondary data that needed to be collected for the purposes of undertaking the study.
 This resulted in obtaining data from a number of different sources and pulling this together to be held in a common Geographical Information System (GIS) format to enable consistent mapping of the data.
 A summary of these data collection sources is set out in Table 3.1.